retentioneering/retentioneering-tools/docs/source/clustering.rst

 vocaburary is sequences of events from 1 to 2 (parameter ngram_range), meaning that we count individual events up to sequnces of 2 (bi-grams).

 Parameter n_clusters corresponds to the number of desired clusters.
 Parameter method - type of clusterization algorithm to use (currently support 'kmeans' and 'gmm').

-Result of the running method above is assigned to a new attribute cluster_mapping, which is a dictionary containing user_id's for each cluster:
+Result of the method above is assigned to a new rete attribute: cluster_mapping, which is a dictionary containing user_id's for each cluster:

 .. code:: ipython3